particle-iot/Library-Verification/LibraryDS18B20/readme.md

 * onewrire library `1.4.1`

 ## Verify process
+  1. Setup the hardware system based on the `ds18b20.fzz` diagarm file.
+You may need to install Fritzing from [this website](http://fritzing.org/download/).
-  1. Create a project from WEB IED or Particle DEV and then.
+  2. Create a project from WEB IED or Particle DEV and then.
 Add the `.ino` file into that project.